Atlantic Southeast Airlines Flight 2311: Accident

 On the morning of the accident, the captain and first officer arrived at the Dothan Regional Airport by taxi about 06:15 Eastern Standard Time.
 The taxi cab driver reported that the crew was in good spirits and readily engaged in conversation.
 The crew flew first to Atlanta, then performed a round trip to Montgomery, Alabama, before returning to Atlanta.
-After this round trip, the crew had a scheduled break for around two and a half hours, in which they were described to be well rested and talkative.
+After this round trip, the crew had a scheduled break for around two and a half hours, in which they were described to be well-rested and talkative.

 Flight 2311 was scheduled initially to be operated by N228AS, another EMB-120.
 This airplane experienced mechanical problems, so the flight was switched to N270AS.
 This aircraft had flown four times already on the day of the accident, with no reports of any problems.
 N270AS departed Atlanta, operating ASA Flight 2311, at 13:47, 23 minutes behind schedule.

 Flight 2311 deviated slightly in its flight path to Brunswick to avoid poor weather.
-Just after 14:48, the flight crew acknowledged to Jacksonville air route traffic control center that the airport was in sight, and Flight 2311 was subsequently cleared for a visual approach to Glynco Jetport on runway 7, which the flight crew acknowledged.
+Just after 14:48, the flight crew acknowledged to the Jacksonville air route traffic control center that the airport was in sight, and Flight 2311 was subsequently cleared for a visual approach to Glynco Jetport on runway 7, which the flight crew acknowledged.

 The last transmission received from Flight 2311 was to the ASA manager at the airport, who reported that the flight made an "in-range call" on the company radio frequency, and that the pilot gave no indication that the flight had any mechanical problems.
 Witnesses reported seeing the aircraft approaching the airport in visual meteorological conditions at a much lower than normal altitude.
 Several witnesses estimated that the aircraft flew over them at an altitude of 100 to 200 ft above the ground.